 Reynolds was selected as the No. 2 pick of the 2006 MLB Draft by the Colorado Rockies.
 He spent three seasons in the majors before trying to continue his playing career in Japan, according to the New York Daily News.

 In January 2015, Reynolds was hoping to latch onto a major league team.
 However, Reynolds was attacked by Dominic Pintarelli.

-Pinatarelli, 19, was attempting to destroy Reynolds’ mailbox before attacking the pitcher and chasing him back into his Half Moon Bay home, Reynolds’ lawyer stayed, according to the Mercury News.
+Pintarelli, 19, was attempting to destroy Reynolds’ mailbox before attacking the pitcher and chasing him back into his Half Moon Bay home, Reynolds’ lawyer stated, according to the Mercury News.

 Pinatarelli tried to force his way inside the home and that’s when Reynolds punched Pinatarelli in the face, the Mercury News reported.
 Reynolds suffered fractures in his knuckles from the punch, his lawyer said.